All Episodes

 I know how dare Hannity bring these things up.

-Just say my humble observation.
+Just saying my humble observation.

-Um time will tell.
+Time will tell.

 But the stated policies are outright scary for the country.

-And, you know, and and that's why for a lot of you that just want to say the hell with it, you can't.
+And, you know, and that's why for a lot of you that just want to say the hell with it, you can't.

 There's too much at stake.

-If you care about future generations, you know, what did Reagan say?
+You know, what did Reagan say?

 Freedom is one generation away from extinction.